luccastera/sclogin/README.md

-This is a sample application that was built to play around with statecharts in Sproutcore.
+This is a sample application that was built to play around with statecharts in Sproutcore, as well as custom views.

 It has one dependency: [Ki](http://github.com/FrozenCanuck/Ki)